 North Hyde Park Residence by Clark Richardson Architects

-This inspiring single-storey residence located in Austin, Texas, was designed in 2016 by Clark Richardson Architects.
+North Hyde Park Residence is an inspiring single-storey residence located in Austin, Texas, designed in 2016 by Clark Richardson Architects.

-North Hyde Park Residence by Clark Richardson Architects - 9
+About North Hyde Park Residence

-Description by Clark Richardson Architects
+Designing with Clark Richardson Architects

-Visitors approach the front porch and are guided to a recessed cedar clad entry and vestibule before entering the main space.
-Once inside the space unfolds into an open floor plan arrangement with the living and dining opening to an interior screen porch and linear lap pool which runs the length of the south side of the residence.
-The two story portion of the residence consists of the master suite on the ground floor and above it two bedrooms and a hidden deck tucked behind the living room volume.
-A majestic heritage Pecan tree sets the tone for the rear yard providing both shade and visual interest from the bedrooms.
+Guests are led to a recessed cedar-clad entry and vestibule before stepping into the main living area.
+Inside, the space opens into an expansive floor plan.
+The living and dining areas lead to an interior screen porch and a linear lap pool.
+This pool stretches along the south side of the residence (approximately 82 feet or 25 meters).
+The two-story section of the house includes the master suite on the ground floor, with two bedrooms and a secluded deck above, hidden behind the living room volume.

 Photography by Piston Design, Paul Finkel